Dave Haslam

-Dave Haslam is a British writer, broadcaster and DJ who DJ'ed over 450 times at the Haçienda nightclub in Manchester and has since DJ'ed worldwide.
-He has written for the New Musical Express, The Guardian, the London Review of Books, and The Times, and has published five books.
+Dave Haslam is a British writer, broadcaster and DJ who DJed over 450 times at the Haçienda nightclub in Manchester and has since DJed worldwide.
+He has written for the New Musical Express, The Guardian, the London Review of Books and The Times, and has published five books.

 Life and career

 Originally from Moseley, Birmingham, and educated at King Edward's School, Birmingham, Haslam moved to Manchester in 1980, and later graduated from the University of Manchester after which he worked as a concert promoter, hosting live performances by Sonic Youth, Big Black, Primal Scream, the Stone Roses, and others, and began DJing at clubs including the Man Alive and the Venue.
 In the mid-1980s, he founded the fanzine Debris and wrote for the New Musical Express.
 He also ran a music label called Play Hard Records signing bands such as King of the Slums, The Bodines and The Train Set.

 From May 1986 he was a DJ at the Haçienda nightclub, including a residency at Thursday's Temperance club night until October 1990.
 In the 1990s he also hosted the weekly night Yellow at the Boardwalk nightclub in Manchester.

 In 1999 he published a book about the Manchester music scene (Manchester, England), and, subsequently, books about superstar DJs called Adventures on the Wheels of Steel, the music and politics of the 1970s called Not Abba; the Real Story of the 1970s (reprinted as Young Hearts Run Free; the Real Story of the 1970s), and Life After Dark; A History of British Nightclubs & Music Venues.

 In May 2018, his autobiography was published.
 Sonic Youth Slept On My Floor: Music, Manchester & More was described by Victoria Segal in The Sunday Times, as "Smart... beautifully written...utterly endearing".
 In December 2018 it was acclaimed a 'Book of the Year' by DJ and broadcaster Gilles Peterson.